-Linda is the senior scientist for GAM Systematic’s Dynamic Credit proposition.
-In recent years, she and the rest of the GAM Systematic Cantab team have been researching ways to systematically harness sustainable fixed-income and credit returns in the quest to develop a strategy capable of weathering adverse credit market conditions, while capturing the upside in more favourable trading climates.
+Linda is a Senior Scientist at GAM Systematic and has been instrumental in the research and set-up of the Dynamic Credit Fund.
+In recent years, she and the rest of the GAM Systematic team have been researching ways to systematically harness sustainable fixed-income and credit returns in the quest to develop a strategy capable of weathering adverse credit market conditions, while capturing the upside in more favourable trading climates.

 Linda begins by explaining that the process of building and developing GAM Systematic’s credit capabilities has been a painstaking bottom-up effort, but the seeds planted over a number of years have finally germinated and are now beginning to blossom.
 “When we started building up our expertise, credit was a relatively unexplored market from a systematic perspective.
 So it was vital to understand not only the credit instruments, their risk and pricing in exact detail, but also their underlying joint return drivers and how they can best be harnessed under different macroeconomic regimes.
 “From our perspective, the highly liquid nature of credit default swap indices (such as the CDX and iTraxx indices) and single company credit default swaps (CDS) provides us with the scope to dynamically dial up and down our credit exposure in accordance with prevailing market conditions.

 “From the CIO to the newest member of our research team, our overarching ambition has been to create a cutting-edge dynamic credit solution that addresses some of the drawdown risks in challenging markets in fixed-income securities.
 We believe our robust methodology and active positioning strategies should enable us to do just that.”